Advertisement

 Former presidential spokesperson Harry Roque was formally charged with qualified human trafficking — a non-bailable offense — on Monday, April 28, at the Angeles City Regional Trial Court (RTC).
-While an arrest warrant has not yet been issued, the Department of Justice (DOJ) seeks to block Roque’s application for asylum in the Netherlands.
+On Thursday, May 15, the Angeles RTC issued a warrant of arrest on Roque.

 In a Facebook livestream on Tuesday afternoon, April 29, Roque continued to deny accusations of human trafficking, calling the charges a perversion of the country’s justice system and claiming that he was being persecuted as an ally to former President Rodrigo Duterte.
 “Isa pa sa mga karagdagang kasalanan ng Marcos administration ang pambababoy ng ating criminal justice system,” he said.